My linocut tools and suppliers

 I purchase my ink, paper and most of my printing supplies from Handprinted.

-For paint supplies and brushes, I find Jackson’s Art Supplies to be a great place to go.
+For paint supplies and brushes and rubber, I find Jackson’s Art Supplies to be a great place to go.
 They also sell lino printing supplies.